 Taxation related to fuels and energy used in the manufacturing processes

-In order to avoid double taxation, fuels and/or energies used in the manufacturing and in the logistics chain, should be exempted when used as energy source.
+Furthermore, to avoid double taxation, fuels and/or energies used in the manufacturing and in the logistics chain, should be exempted when used as energy source.
 Therefore, we praised the provisions maintained in under article 2, article 21(3) and article 17 of the Energy Taxation Directive as unchanged.